-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Rhode Island currently has a 'good' SSDQ ranking in all categories.
-Rhode Island will work throughout FFY2020 - 2022 to maintain the "Good" ranking.
+Rhode Island will work throughout FFY2023 - 2025 to maintain the "Good" ranking.